The backbone of the taxation system is set up by:

 The said tax exemptions will also apply to cases of expanding the scale of a project and of replacing and renewing technology.

-(vii) Goods which are equipment and facilities imported for the first time pursuant to the list stipulated by the Government for investment projects for hotels, offices, apartments for lease, residential housing, commercial centres, technical services, supermarkets, golf courses, tourist resorts, sporting resorts, entertainment areas, medical diagnosis and treatment establishments, and entities that are training, cultural, financial, banking, insurance, auditing, and consultancy services establishments.
+- Goods which are equipment and facilities imported for the first time pursuant to the list stipulated by the GoV in order to create fixed assets of projects eligible for preferential import tax, or projects funded with ODA on investment in hotels, offices, apartments for lease, residential housing, commercial centres, technical services, supermarkets, golf courses, tourist resorts, sporting resorts, entertainment areas, medical diagnosis and treatment establishments, and entities that are training, cultural, financial, banking, insurance, auditing, and consultancy services establishments.

-(xii) Other cases pursuant to a decision of the Prime Minister.
+- Other cases pursuant to a decision of the PM.

 Non-agricultural Land Use Tax